 - You can use any type of cooking oil that you like for this recipe - avocado oil, olive oil, butter or ghee all work really well.

 - I like my steaks cooked medium rare, and the cooking time in the recipe card is based on that.
-If you like your steak cooked another way, please refer to the air fryer steak chart below and modify the cooking time accordingly.
+If you like your steak cooked another way, please refer to the air fryer steak chart and modify the cooking time accordingly.

 How to store: